Atlas-Agena: Destruct system

-Some Atlas-Agena variants contained an Inadvertent Separation Destruct System (ISDS) to destroy the Agena in the event that it separated prematurely from the Atlas, a situation that could be caused by a booster hard-over or if the Atlas self-destructed in flight.
+Included on Atlas-Agena vehicles was the Inadvertent Separation Destruct System (ISDS) to destroy the Agena in the event that it separated prematurely from the Atlas, a situation that could be caused by a booster hard-over or if the Atlas self-destructed in flight.
 The ISDS charges were mounted on the adapter section between the two vehicles and would activate if a series of tripwires were broken.
 During the coasting period between staging, the ISDS charges were disabled.
-The Atlas's own RSO charges were also wired so that they would destroy both vehicles if activated.
-Most Agenas also had their own separate RSO charges, although NASA planetary probes omitted them for weight-saving reasons and due to the flight trajectory used, which meant that destruct of the Agena was no longer possible following staging.
+It was also wired to the Atlas's own FTS (Flight Termination System) and would be activated if a destruct command was sent to the Atlas.
+The Agena could also have a separate FTS for use after the Atlas portion of the launch, although NASA planetary probes omitted them for weight-saving reasons and due to the flight trajectory used, which meant that destruct of the Agena was no longer possible following staging.

-The Gemini-Agena Target Vehicle had a specially modified Range Safety destruct system designed to fire slugs into the propellant tanks rather than the conventional method of rupturing them externally, since an inadvertent activation of the RSO system in orbit could endanger the Gemini astronauts.
+The Gemini-Agena Target Vehicle had a specially modified Range Safety destruct system designed to fire slugs into the propellant tanks rather than the conventional method of rupturing them externally, since an inadvertent activation in orbit could endanger the Gemini astronauts.

 The very first Atlas-Agena flight, Midas 1 in February 1960, failed when the unproven ISDS system mistakenly activated at staging, rupturing the Atlas's LOX tank and causing the breakup of the Agena.
 The ISDS system was redesigned afterwards and this failure mode did not repeat itself.
+Two Atlas-Agena vehicles (Mariner 1 and Canyon 4) were intentionally destroyed when the Atlas went off-course and two others (MIDAS 6 and MIDAS 8) broke up in flight resulting in activation of the ISDS and destruct of the Agena.